Acitulen/DebugMod/README.md

 - Protect servers.
 - Copy today's task.

+## Signal panel:
+- View signal images from all levels.
+- Listen signal sounds from all levels.
+- Read signal messages from all levels.

 ## Event activator:
 - Run story events.
 *Most events can only be started in story mode.